pedrodbs/Aglomera/README.md

     where `n` holds the name or id of the cluster, `d` is the dissimilarity / distance at which it was found and created, and `c` contains the list containing the pair of parents or children of the cluster.

-  - When loaded in *DendrogramViewer*, this would produce the following dendrogram:
+  - When loaded in *[Dendrogram Viewer](https://github.com/pedrodbs/DendrogramViewer)*, this would produce the following dendrogram:

     ![Example dendrogram](img/dendrogram.png)